How to Pitch a Bank Stock (FIG) – and Profit Handsomely When You’re Right

 Accounting is different, valuation is different, and you have to learn whole new methodologies.

-But the same stock-pitch structure still works.
+But the same structure for a stock pitch still works.

 To prove it, I’m sharing with you here a SHORT recommendation for Shawbrook [LSE:SHAW], a U.K.-based “challenger bank.”

 I’m also sharing a complex 3-statement operating model and valuation for this same bank, with support for multiple scenarios.

 This model and stock pitch are part of our Bank & Financial Institution Modeling course, and are fairly recent additions (added in April this year).

 First created about a year ago (September 2015), this stock pitch proved to be 100% correct.

 If you had taken our advice and bet against the company at the time of this analysis, you would have earned 25%:

 And even before Brexit, you would have earned ~10% on this one.